-COMP and FB are the available external pins of the error amplifier.
+COMP and FB are two of the three available external pins of the error amplifier.
 The FB pin is the inverting input of the internal error amplifier and the COMP pin is the error amplifier output.
-These pins are used to compensate the voltage control feedback loop of the converter.
+These pins are used to compensate the voltage-control feedback loop of the converter.